 Many people benefit from treatment that includes medication, cognitive behavioral therapy and neurofeedback:

 - With the aid of medicines, symptoms may be reduced.
 This often has a positive impact on the social function, so that the effect can be huge.
 Medication can also support the other forms of treatment.

 - Cognitive behavioral therapy aims to make a person aware of and gain more control over his or her inner function.
-The impulsivity of ADHD patients brings them into trouble sometimes and is one of the biggest annoyances of the environment.
+The impulsivity of ADHD patients brings them sometimes into trouble and is one of the biggest annoyances of the patient's environment.
 ADHD patients do things without thinking about the consequences.
 Cognitive behavioral therapy helps people with ADHD to gain control over their impulses and manage them.
 They learn to think in advance about the actions they are about to take.

 ADHD is incurable, the predisposition for this disease is always present.
 The prospects depend on early detection and treatment.
 By careful attention to the child’s behavior, education and social life, the child can be helped to develop into an as optimal as possible functioning adult.

-- Provide a clear structure in the daily schedule in times of getting up, breakfast, lunch, dinner and sleep.
+- Provide clear structure in the daily schedule in times of getting up, breakfast, lunch, dinner and sleep.

 - For maximum success, apart from the ADHD patient, also parents or partner, other family members and teachers/school management must get actively involved in the treatment.
 Contact with fellow-sufferers is also important.

 - Dietary changes appear to have a positive effect on the symptoms of ADHD in both children and adults.
 An ADHD diet is based on healthy and balanced food.
 Poor nutrition can worsen the symptoms of ADHD.
 So it is advised to reduce sugar intake by using a low-carbohydrate, high-protein diet.
 Ready-to-serve dinners are not recommended.